 Military deployments are hard on everyone involved.
 Trust me; my family has been there.
 Not only do we as wives worry about the safety of our spouses, but we also have to manage all the household tasks and responsibilities by ourselves.
 It can be isolating.
 Whether you’ve experienced a deployment before or you’re preparing for your first one, it’s a daunting feeling.
 Fortunately, many military wife support resources are available to help you prepare for and experience your spouse’s military deployment.
+Keep reading to learn how to find the military spouse support you need to thrive.

 How Does Deployment Affect Marriage?